 Since the launch of Inheriti®’s Community Edition, September 20th of 2020, there have been zero breaches or discrepancies between clients and the services provided by Safe Haven.

 View our security audit report here: https://github.com/Safehaven-io/Inheriti/tree/master/Security

 How to Set Up A Decentralized Inheritance Plan?

 1. Navigate to Inheriti® and Create an Account with SafeID

-Inheriti® is the platform where the user is able to create a decentralize inheritance plan.
+Inheriti® is the platform where the user is able to create a decentralized inheritance plan.

 Website Inheriti® Platform: https://app.inheriti.com

-By clicking the ‘Login or Register’ button, you redirect to SafeID Account.
+By clicking the ‘Login or Register’ button, you will be redirected to your SafeID Account.

-Owner of estate (OE and user) will first establish a single sign-on (SSO) account with SafeID to access the Inheriti platform, which are login credentials that also provides access to other Safe Haven product platforms.
-Upon logging into the Inheriti platform, the UI/UX will display many plan options, but only the Family Circle of the Community Edition is available at current date.
-The Family Circle enables a user to setup a decentralized inheritance plan for a group of members, such as family and friends, or a personal backup plan to take precautionary measures for unpredictable and unforeseen catastrophes.
-Family Circle plans consist of four different entities: plan details, beneficiaries, activation method (DMS), and inheritable data.
+Upon logging into the Inheriti platform, the user will be greeted with several plan options, with only the Family Circle (Community Edition) available at current date.
+The Family Circle enables a user to set up a decentralized inheritance plan for a group of members, such as family and friends, or a personal backup plan to take precautionary measures for unpredictable and unforeseen catastrophes.
+Family Circle plans consist of four different parts: plan details, beneficiaries, activation method (DMS), and inheritable data.

-If you haven’t yet created a SafeID account, click Register at the bottom and follow next steps:
+If you have not yet created a SafeID account, click Register at the bottom and follow the following steps: